-The result is a fairly abstract composition.
-I can concentrate on composition; balance, colours and shapes without being bogged down by detail.
-There is a lot of room for interpretation in this sort of drawing as the less detail there is in a photo, the more opportunity there is to use one’s intuition.
+A soft-focus drawing becomes an abstract composition.
+One can concentrate on composition; balance, colours and shapes without being bogged down by detail.
+There is a lot of room for interpretation in this sort of drawing as the less detail there is in a source photo, the more opportunity there is to use one’s imagination.
 There are no hard and fast lines to follow and no absolute borders.
 You could say it is a kind of impressionism, made with coloured pencils mixed with oil pastels.

-Below are some more recent soft-focus or “mixed media impressionism” drawings, completed in 2016.
+Below are some recent soft-focus or “mixed media impressionism” drawings.
 Because these drawings have elements of abstraction and realism, I call the style Abstract Realism.